Domestic Abuse Lawyers Romford and Dagenham

 Controlling behaviour can arise in different forms where the effect is to make the person subordinate, dependent or isolated.
 Coercive behaviour can be actual or threats of humiliation or intimidation or other forms of abuse.

 As well as physical, psychological and sexual abuse, other types of abuse include forced marriage and a child having to witness abuse.
+Our experienced domestic abuse solicitors can guide you through the legal process in these domestic abuse cases.

 Protection under the Family Law Act